-Most companies have held more virtual conference calls in the last few weeks than ever before.
-The rise of work-from-home environments has been more significant than ever at the start of 2020, and the number of remote employees is set to increase.
-At least 50% of the UK should be working remotely by the end of this year.
+Most companies have held more virtual conference calls this year than ever before.
+The rise of work-from-home environments has been more significant than ever, and the number of remote employees will likely remain a constant.

 Conference calling is one of the best ways for teams to keep everyone in the loop about new projects and opportunities.
 With the wide selection of tools now available on the market for quick and easy audio or video meetings, anyone can jump into a conference within a matter of minutes.
 However, not every employee knows how to make the most of the conference call.

 Here’s your guide to making the most out of every conversation.